-In addition, the BHA will post the notice inviting such proposal submission and the rating and ranking procedures on its web site.
+In addition, the PHA will post the notice inviting such proposal submission and the rating and ranking procedures on its electronic web site.(if available)

-The BHA will periodically publish its advertisement in the newspaper mentioned above for at least one day per week for three consecutive weeks.
-The advertisement will specify the number of units the BHA estimates that it will be able to assist under the funding the BHA is making available.
+The PHA will periodically publish its advertisement in the newspapers and trade journals mentioned above for at least one day per week for three consecutive weeks.
+The advertisement will specify the number of units the PHA estimates that it will be able to assist under the funding the PHA is making available.
 Owner proposals will be accepted on a first-come first-served basis and will be evaluated using the following criteria:

-- 1. Experience as an owner in the tenant-based voucher program and owner compliance with the owner's obligations under the tenant-based program; - 2.
-Owner or designated property manager experience in property management;
+Experience as an owner in the tenant-based voucher program and owner compliance with the owner's obligations under the tenant-based program;

-- 3. Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities; - 4.
-Extent to which the property improves utility efficiency; - 5.
-If applicable, extent to which services for special populations are provided on site or in the immediate area for occupants of the property; - 6.
-Extent to which units are occupied by families that are eligible to participate in the PBV program; and - 7.
-Projects will also be rated on the period of affordability for the assisted unit/s.
+Extent to which the project furthers the PHA goal of deconcentrating poverty and expanding housing and economic opportunities;

+If applicable, extent to which services for special populations are provided on site or in the immediate area for occupants of the property; and

+Extent to which units are occupied by families that are eligible to participate in the PBV program.

-BHA Selection of Proposals Subject to a Previous Competition under a Federal, State, or Local Housing Assistance Program
+PHA Selection of Proposals Subject to a Previous Competition under a Federal, State, or Local Housing Assistance Program

-The BHA will accept proposals for PBV assistance from owners that were competitively selected under another federal, state or local housing assistance program, including projects that were competitively awarded Low-Income Housing Tax Credits on an ongoing basis.
+The PHA will accept proposals for PBV assistance from owners that were competitively selected under another federal, state or local housing assistance program, including projects that were competitively awarded Low-Income Housing Tax Credits on an ongoing basis.

-The BHA may periodically advertise that it is accepting proposals, in the Brockton Enterprise.
+The PHA may periodically advertise that it is accepting proposals, in the following newspapers and trade journals:

+The Enterprise

-In addition to, or in place of advertising, the BHA may also directly contact specific owners that have already been selected for Federal, state, or local housing assistance based on a previously held competition, to inform them of available PBV assistance.
+In addition to, or in place of advertising, the PHA may also directly contact specific owners that have already been selected for Federal, state, or local housing assistance based on a previously held competition, to inform them of available PBV assistance.

 Proposals will be reviewed on a first-come first-served basis.
-The BHA will evaluate each proposal on its merits using the following factors:
+The PHA will evaluate each proposal on its merits using the following factors: